Does Medicare Cover Patient Lifts ?

 Does Medicaid cover patient lifts ?

-Medicaid is funded both federally, and by the individual states , and because of this it may often agree to waive some of the requirements for eligibility for its different programs.
+Medicaid is funded both federally, and by the individual states, and because of this, it may often agree to waive some requirements for eligibility for its different programs.

-The programs where Medicaid agrees to waive requirements are called “waivers”.
+The programs on which Medicaid agrees to waive requirements are called “waivers”.

 Health Care in the home – Medicaid and state programs